percoco2000/ch341a_linux/README.md

 After launch, the script check for the presence of the two softwares and the programmer.
 Then a menu is displayed with some self explaining choice.

 Xch341a is a graphical version of the script using Xdialog

+Stored here a version of flashrom that compile with make instead of meson